oppia/oppia/CONTRIBUTING.md

     git push origin new-branch-name
   ```

-  * At the end, the reviewer should merge the pull request.
+  * At the end, the reviewer will merge the pull request.
-6. **Tidy up!** Delete the feature branch from your local clone and from the GitHub repository:
+6. **Tidy up!** Delete the feature branch from your both your local clone and the GitHub repository:

   ```
     git branch -D new-branch-name